 Increasing awareness also means providing information on how to improve overall health.

 As overall physical health begins to improve, and people begin to see their bodies change and feel their mental state improve, they may be less likely to relapse to drug use.
 They may develop a respect for their bodies and their health, and they may be reluctant to jeopardize that health with substance use and abuse.

 While many people may succeed in their inpatient addiction programs, at some point they must return home and resume the lives they left behind.
 Sometimes, this reunion can be difficult to contemplate.
 People with addictions may have poor living conditions at home.
 They may even be homeless.

 In a holistic program, therapists attempt to determine the person’s living situation, and then connect the person with programs that could improve those conditions, if needed.
-This assistance could come in the form of:

 - Low-income housing